ampproject/amphtml/extensions/amp-form/amp-form.md

 Both success and error responses should have a `Content-Type: application/json` header. `submit-success` will render for all responses that has a status of `2XX`, all other statuses will render `submit-error`.

-Publishers can render these in a template inside their forms as follows.
+Publishers can render these in a inlined template inside their forms as follows.

 ```html
 <form ...>